 The customer experience of any platform is critical to its success; empathising with users of the systems increases adoption.
 Therefore, employing design thinking as a practice in the design and development of platforms is crucial.

 Edge computing and internet of things (IoT) are now at the stage of being ready and dependable for platform business strategies.

 Infrastructure as code, also dubbed serverless, provides platform business models with the ability to increase speed and infrastructure scaling while reducing risk.

-Automated test-driven development, as the name suggests, automates the test cycle to validate and test code at every stage, ensuring organizations have the right code levels at the right standards.
+Automated test-driven development, as the name suggests, automates the test cycle to validate and test code at every stage, ensuring organisations have the right code levels at the right standards.